yayamayajd/fruits_project/README.md

 *CI/CD*:Github actions(Must to try the pipline for interations as well!
 Even though I am the one-for-all team, I'm still agile)

-*Deploy on*: Microk8S/minikube on VM ubuntu on home NAS in local network
+*Deploy on*: Microk8S/minikube(The NAS couldn't hold it, so I decide to switch to k3s) on VM ubuntu on home NAS in local network

 *Others*: Docker